 graphic diverse women

-The Fostering Access, Rights and Equity (FARE) grant program helps women workers who are paid low wages learn about and access their employment rights and benefits.
+The Fostering Access, Rights and Equity (FARE) grant program began in 2021 to help marginalized and underserved women workers learn about and access their employment rights and benefits.
+Since 2023, it has focused on addressing gender-based violence and harassment in the world of work.

-The 2023 FARE grant program recipients will undertake projects to assist marginalized and underserved women workers who have been impacted by gender-based violence and harassment (GBVH) in the world of work by building awareness, connecting women to federal and state workplace rights and benefits, and implementing worker and survivor-driven strategies to shift workplace norms.
+The 2024 FARE grant program recipients will undertake projects to assist marginalized and underserved women workers who have been impacted by gender-based violence and harassment (GBVH) in the world of work by building awareness, connecting women to federal and state workplace rights and benefits, and implementing worker and survivor-driven strategies to shift workplace norms.

-In 2023, the FARE Grant Program awarded a total of $1,521,324 to the following five community-based organizations to connect with women workers who have been impacted by gender-based violence and harassment in the world of work.
+In 2023, the FARE grant program awarded $1,521,324 to five community-based organizations that undertook projects to assist marginalized and underserved women workers who have been impacted by gender-based violence and harassment (GBVH) in the world of work.

 1. Centro de los Derechos del Migrante, Inc.